Updated March 21, 2026

 Vancouver's Pacific Central train station

 Sleeper Plus & Prestige passengers should check in for the Canadian at the reception desk inside the VIA Business Lounge where you are ticked off the passenger list.
 Table reservations for dinner in the diner are also made in the lounge before boarding.
-Staff in the lounge will tell you when boarding starts, and which track to go to.
+Staff in the lounge will tell you when boarding starts, and which track to go to in order to board the train.

 The Canadian leaving Vancouver for Kamloopa and Jasper